By

 4 Min Read

-Account abstraction continues to be a hot topic and an important pursuit for the Ethereum community.
 Previously, we talked about the importance of account abstraction and the most notable attempts at achieving it.
 We primarily focused on the EIP-4337, which, at the time, was the frontrunner.
+EIP-4337 introduces key concepts and key components such as UserOperations, Bundlers, and the entry point or entrypoint contract, which together enable advanced account abstraction features without requiring changes to the core protocol.

 But most recently there has been some excitement around some of the earlier approaches, thanks to none other than the Ethereum creator himself, Vitalik Buterin.
 Ok, let’s elaborate.

 The significant interest in EIP-4337 drew the focus away from alternative approaches such as those proposed in EIP-3074 and EIP-2938.
 However, recently, there has been a renewed interest in EIP-3074 as key figures in the Ethereum community have been attempting to make it compatible with the current approach.
 The result was an Ethereum improvement proposal, co-authored by Vitalik Buterin, that aims to refine EIP-3074’s proposed approach.
+Native account abstraction is also being explored in other blockchain accounts, further expanding what account abstraction offers and opens for users, allowing users and enabling users to benefit from improved user experience, automation, and security.

 EIP-3074 was one of the most promising approaches to achieving account abstraction.
 It was focused on allowing externally owned accounts to delegate control to smart contracts.
 To make this possible, EIP-3074 adds two new opcodes to the Ethereum Virtual Machine - AUTH and AUTHCALL.
 Also, a user who wants to delegate control to a smart contract is required to sign a message with their EOA.
 Using the signed message and the two opcodes, a so called ‘invoker’ smart contract is able to handle transactions for the corresponding EOA.

 The method proposed via EIP-3074 is more than capable of accomplishing the main objective of account abstraction.
 The authors of EIP-7702 point to three use cases that are solved by the earlier improvement proposal: batching, where multiple actions from the same user can be executed in a single atomic transaction; sponsorship, which allows for an account to pay transaction fees on behalf of another account; and privilege de-escalation, which allows users to sign subkeys that have weaker permissions that global access to an account.
+Within the EIP-7702 framework, session keys can be used to grant limited or temporary access, enabling advanced features like temporary smart account behavior and secure transaction authorization.

-However, there are also some caveats that make EIP-3074 a less viable method than the more recent alternative .
+However, there are also some caveats that make EIP-3074 a less viable method than the more recent alternative.
 Buterin and the team behind EIP-7702 has cited forward compatibility concerns stemming in part from the addition of the AUTH and AUTHCALL opcodes.
 They’ve also pointed out that implementing the EIP-3074 method would lead to the development of an “invoker contract ecosystem” that would exist separately from the smart wallet ecosystem and could lead to fragmentation of effort.

 In addition, the code that users would need to sign could be part of the existing ERC-4337 wallet code.
 The authors of the improvement proposal also note note that “the ‘code pathways’ that are used are code pathways that would, in many cases (though perhaps not all), continue to ‘make sense’ in a pure-smart-contract-wallet world”, meaning that the problem of creating two separate code ecosystems can be avoided.